testiflow/devday_java8/README.md

-This project is just for testing various topics.
+This project was created for testing various topics.

 Topics
 ======